Home Historical Analysis No Guns at a MASH Unit? Wrong!

 The One Where Frank Tries to Shoot Down 5 0’Clock Charlie

-This episode is based on true occurrences during the Korean War where two-seater biplanes like the Soviet Polikarpov Pro-2 would be used to conduct nighttime raids to harass soldiers out of their bunks.
+This episode is based on true occurrences during the Korean War, where two-seater biplanes like the Soviet Polikarpov Pro-2 would be used to conduct nighttime raids to harass soldiers out of their bunks.
 The pilots would drop grenades or small bombs during the night, just after bed check.
 Similar harassment raids occurred during World War II.
+The planes and pilots were given names like “Bedcheck Charlie.”

-Hawkey and Trapper are against Frank’s anti-aircraft gun, since they believe it will draw fire.
+Hawkey and Trapper are against Frank’s anti-aircraft gun, since they believe it will draw fire (once again begging the question).
 Colonel Clayton, visiting for the festivities, also does not believe the gun is needed.
 Charlie manages to drop a bomb right on Clayton’s jeep, however, which changes his attitude.

 Frank, who is positively gleeful over the proposition of shooting down 5 O’clock Charlie, forms a small unit of South Koreans whom he “trains” to fire the weapon.
 Meanwhile, Hawkeye and Trapper plot to get rid of the ammo dump, which is the reason for Charlie’s bombing raids.
 It is left to the imagination why a MASH unit that is allergic to weapons because they draw enemy fire has an ammo dump situated near the camp.